 The Falcon 9 rocket flew on a northeasterly trajectory up the US East Cost into virtually clear skies

-A space jellyfish forms when a rocket launches roughly within a hour of sunrise or sunset and sunlight lights up the exhaust high in the sky as it soars into daylight in the upper atmosphere.
+A space jellyfish forms when a rocket launches roughly within a hour of sunrise or sunset and sunlight lights up the exhaust high in the sky as it soars from ground darkness into solar daylight in the upper atmosphere

 The exhaust particles and water vapor crystallizes in the cold.
 The ice particles are illuminated and they reflect the sunlight that we see